 2. Don’t forget the competition

-I like to give them something to look at, with some competitor analysis.
-For top of mind awareness, consumers generally think of 5 brands, so I look at the client and their top 4 competitors in detail.
+I like to give them something to look at, with competitor analysis.
+Consumers generally think of 5 brands, so I’d take a careful look at the client and their top 4 competitors.

-3. Add some campaign analysis
+3. Throw in some campaign analysis

 - The ones that know they have a problem, but don’t know what it is (rare).